 It should be clear by now that in order to be effective, continuous learning has to be an intentional business objective.
-Start by mapping out a clear plan containing employee development initiatives at the individual, team, department and organizational levels, then assign ownership at each stage.
+Start by mapping out a clear plan containing employee engagement initiatives at the individual, team, department, and organizational levels, then assign ownership at each stage.

 Create learning goals the same way you set performance goals.
-Managers should hold regular check-ins with their reports to discuss their continued learning progress and learn about new interests as they develop.
+Managers should hold regular check-ins with their reports to discuss their continued learning progress and learn about new interests while developing new skills.

 2. Provide support